maciejzasuwa/CNN-Flowers/README.md

 # CNN-Flowers
-Convolutional Neural Network to recognize over 100 species of flowers
+Convolutional Neural Network to recognize over 100 species of flowers.
+This project uses PyTorch library.
+VGG16 network was used.

 ## Description of files: